Agencies Responsible for regulating drones in the People’s Republic of China

 Class 4 = between 15 kg & 116 kg (empty) or 25 kg & 150 kg (full)

-You do not need a permit or a license to fly a drone in China.
-However, if your drone weighs more than 250 grams, you must register it before taking a flight in China.
+You do not need a permit or license to fly a drone in China, but you must register your drone before taking a flight in China.

 There are a few rules to follow within the permitted zones: